Rokto Golap

 রক্ত গোলাপ (Blood Rose) is the debut studio album by Bangladeshi singer-songwriter Ayub Bachchu, released by Zahed Electronics on 22 September 1986.
-Produced by Hasan uz Zaman and Zahed Hasan, the owner of Zahed Electronics.
-Producer Hasan uz Zaman signed Bachchu to the label in the early-1986.
+It was produced by Hasan uz Zaman and Zahed Hasan, the owner of Zahed Electronics.
+Zaman signed Bachchu to the label in early 1986.
 The album is a mixture of different genres, like Adhunik bangla music (modern Bangla music), pop music and features only one rock standard song, "অনামিকা (Anamika)".
 The album doesn't contain any song written by Bachchu.